Betacism: Romance languages

 Perhaps the best known examples of betacism are those of the Romance languages; the earliest known in Latin dating to the 3rd century CE.
 The results of the shift are most widespread in the Western Romance languages, especially Spanish, in which the letters ⟨b⟩ and ⟨v⟩ are now both pronounced /[β]/ (the voiced bilabial fricative) except phrase-initially and after a nasal consonant, when they are pronounced /[b]/; the two sounds (/[β]/ and /[b]/) are now allophones.
-Betacism is one of the main features in which Galician and northern Portuguese diverge from central and southern Portuguese.
-In Catalan, betacism features in many dialects, but not in central and southern Valencian or the Balearic dialect.
+Betacism is one of the main features in which Galician and Northern Portuguese diverge from Central and Southern Portuguese.
+In Catalan, betacism features in many dialects, but not in Northern and Southern Valencian, Alguerese or the Balearic dialects.
 In Occitan language, betacism is common in Gascon, Languedocien and Auvergnat dialects.
 Other Iberian languages with betacism are Astur-Leonese and Aragonese.

 Another example of betacism is in Neapolitan, or in Central Italian (particularly in Macerata) which uses ⟨v⟩ to denote betacism-produced /[v]/, such that Latin bucca corresponds to Neapolitan vocca and to Maceratese vocca, Latin arborem to arvero or arvulo, and barba to Neapolitan varva and Maceratese varba.